Humanity for Prisoners

 Impartial

-Impartial is a US criminal justice non-profits that serves people who want to make a criminal justice impact.
-The way we do that is through our programs.
-One of those programs is working with prisoner artwork and/or stories about their artwork.
-To the extent that the inmate/third party is allowed to receive compensation or donate their artwork, we offer ways to auction, exhibit or other means to optimize artwork.
 Artwork starts conversations in a unique way.
+Works with prisoner artwork and/or stories about their artwork.
+If you are allowed to receive compensation or donate your artwork per facility regulations, Impartial offers ways to auction, exhibit or other means to optimize artwork.
 Knowing your artwork story often enhances the viewer's experience.
 Write directly to Impartial for more information about sharing your artwork.
-We serve everyone in the US.
+Please note that Impartial works with artists, not writers.
+Will respond nationally.

 Illinois Prison Project